Eelis/GrappleMap/doc/FAQ.md

 show local slices of the graph.

-So one way of navigating through the map is simply by following the transitions from position to position, either by clicking the links on the position page, or by making a drill in the drill composer (a "drill" here is just a path through the graph).
+So one way of navigating through the map is simply by following the transitions from position to position, either by clicking through the position pages, or by making a drill in the drill composer (a "drill" here is just a path through the graph).

-### 2. By tags
+### 2) by tags

 In addition to being interconnected, positions and transitions are also named and tagged.
-Tags are used for categorization into domains (e.g. half\_guard, side\_control), but also for more detailed information about poses (e.g. bottom\_supine, top\_kneeling), and also for presence of any specific grips or controls (e.g. lockdown, top\_underhook).
+Tags are used for categorization into domains (e.g. half\_guard, side\_control), but also for more detailed information about poses (e.g. bottom\_supine, top\_kneeling), and also for presence of any specific grips or controls (e.g. lockdown, crossface).

-The position search page lets you query positions based on presence/absence of tags.
+The position search page lets you query positions based on presence and/or absence of tags.

 ## What is the purpose of the map?